patrickbenjamin1/react-cool-text/README.md

-# simple-react-boilerplate
+# react-cool-text
-A simple react boilerplate
+A cool text component for making your interwebzone look real stylish my dude.